.NET

 Visual Web Parts in SharePoint 2010 cannot be Sandboxed

 Visual Web Parts are a nice addition for SharePoint 2010 developers.
 A Visual Web Part is essentially SmartPart revisited and is one of the project types of the new SharePoint extensions for Visual Studio 2010.
 Sandboxing is one of the most interesting features of SharePoint 2010, especially for large scale implementations and hosting providers.
 The Sandboxing feature, or User Code Solution, allows you to easily upload a SharePoint feature into your farm into a special controlled environment – called a Sandbox.
+These Sandboxed features can be controlled by the SharePoint administrators so that they do not consume to much resources and automatically disable them if the exceed their limits.
+Sandboxed solutions also have severe security restrictions – you cannot access all objects or resources that you would like.

 Visual Studio